Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 Plumbing and Electrical Systems

-• Verification that all systems comply with the Plumbing Code of Australia and AS/NZS 3000 (Electrical installations)
+Verification that all systems comply with the Plumbing Code of Australia and AS/NZS 3000, including safety switch checks.

 HVAC Systems

-• Ensuring proper installation and efficiency of heating, ventilation, and air conditioning systems
+Assessment of heating, ventilation, and air conditioning systems for proper installation and energy efficiency compliance.

 Exterior Elements